andyweiss1982/sls-react-gql/README.md

 # Serverless React Graphql

-## This README could use some love, if you try following these steps and run into trouble please let me know so I can update
+#### This README has not yet been tested by a new user, if you try following these steps and run into trouble please let me know so I can update

 ## Pre Setup

 - `npm i -g serverless`
 - set up a `personal` profile in `~/.aws/credentials`
+- `sls login`

 ```
 [personal]